-The most common type of hearings in Family Court are related to child support, spousal support and/or child custody.
+The most common type of hearings in California Family Court are related to child support, spousal support and/or child custody.
 These hearings are scheduled after one spouse files a “Request for Order.”
 Depending on the complexity (or contention) of your case, the jurisdiction you live in and/or the speed your case is progressing, there are several other court appearances you may have to participate in.
 Review this resource to understand what types of hearings you may need to attend.

 Case Resolution Conference or Status Conference